thephpleague/omnipay-sagepay/README.md

 $response->error($nextUrl, 'This transaction does not exist on the system');
 ~~~

-> **Note:** it has been observed that the same notification message may be sent multiple
+> **Note:** it has been observed that the same notification message may be sent
+  by Sage Pay multiple times.
-  times.
-If this happens, then send the same response you send last time.
-So if you have
+  If this happens, then return the same response you sent the first time.
-  confirmed a successful payment, then if you get another identical response for the
+  So if you have confirmed a successful payment, then if you get another
-  transaction, then return `confirm()` again.
+  identical response for the transaction, then return `confirm()` again.

 If you accept the notification, then you can update your local records and let Sage Pay know: